 The space your child plays in can ask questions.

 Your child is engaged in a dialogue with the room and the materials.
 The furniture you use and the toys you offer have a direct effect on what learning takes place.
+Followers of the Reggio Emilia Approach call this idea the environment as the third teacher.

 The preschools of Reggio Emilia are designed to have a ‘piazza’, a space in the middle of the building where children can encounter each other, to meet on their way from one room to another.
 This encourages conversation promotes language development.
 Compare this to a nursery where each class has its own private garden, where the babies, toddlers and preschoolers never meet.